JacekSkrzypek/Crystal/README.md

-# This is shop app.
-Shop calls "Crystal"
+# Website for a shop called "Crystal"